Frequently Asked Questions From Our Patients.

 What if I am unable to get on a massage table?
 Can I still get massage?

 Yes, our licensed massage therapists are trained to modify massage services to accommodate special needs.
 If you have mobility issues or are in a wheelchair we can treat you in whatever position is comfortable for you.
+Please notify our patient coordinator if accommodation of any type is needed.

 What if I am late for my appointment or need to cancel?

 It is best for you to arrive for your session a few minutes early to be ready to start the appointment on time.
 If you arrive late, expect the session to still end at the appointed time.
 Other clients are likely scheduled after you.
 If you must cancel an appointment please call 24 hours in advance (602-265-1774).
-Repeated late cancellations or no-shows may incur a missed appointment fee of $45.
+Late cancellations or no-shows may incur a missed appointment fee of $45.

 How do I schedule an appointment?